 Once you’ve added the glycerol, you can add any other last-minute bits and pieces, optionally including glitter.
 You don’t want the jar to be too full before you start adding the toy fish.
 So carefully pour away any excess to ensure there’s plenty of room.

 The finishing touch is adding the fish.
 Depending on the weight, some will float while others won’t, so add them carefully to achieve realistic results.
 Go for a bright range of different colours, and let those little hands tweak away to their heart’s content.

 Happy with your creation?
 All that’s left to do is screw the lid on and admire your handiwork.
 If you want your fish to swim, give the jar a gentle swirl and watch those creatures paddle.

 We hope you’ve enjoyed this guide on how to make a jam jar aquarium.
 It’s a great, inexpensive project to try with your young nature lovers, and should keep them entertained for hours.

-So, whether they’re not yet old enough to take care of their own fish or you have a curious cat you’re worried may disturb the tank, our DIY jam jar aquarium is the ideal half-term activity for your fish-mad little ones.
+Whether they’re not old enough to take care of their own fish.
+Or, you have a curious cat you’re worried may disturb the tank.
+Our DIY jam jar aquarium is the ideal half-term activity for your fish-mad little ones.